KulasDominikCKIK/GoogleMaps/README.md

 # Last commit

-- I made the demo version with my house (Works pretty well)
+- I fixed the WHOLE javascript because it was only working with 2 pictures but I figured out how to work with multiple images.

 # Plans